1. Trekking Off the Beaten Track

-The Inca Trail´s popularity comes with a price: hundreds of hikers, guides, and porters crowd the trail.
-Don´t feel like hiking with five hundred other people?
-The Cachicata Trek (also called the Inca Quarry Trek), which has only recently become known to travelers and receives barely ten visitors per day, is a far cry from the Inca Trai´s beaten path.
-Its campsites are silent and secluded, and you´ll be free to explore the trail´s most interesting sites at your leisure, with only your guide for company.
+The Inca Trail’s popularity comes with a price: hundreds of hikers, guides, and porters crowd the trail.
+Don’t feel like hiking with five hundred other people?
+The Cachicata Trek (also called the Inca Quarry Trek), which has only became known recently to travellers and receives barely ten visitors per day, is a far cry from the Inca Trail.
+Its campsites are silent and secluded, and you will be free to explore the trail’s most interesting sites at your leisure, with only your guide for company.

 2. Photo Opportunities of a Lifetime.

 Incredible sights and scenery are scattered along the Cachicata Trek, from views of the brilliant white glacier atop Mt.
 Veronica to an ethereal Inca doorway which stands alone on a ridge 3,925 meters above sea level.
-Whether you´re an experienced photographer searching for the perfect shot, or just hoping for an unforgettable photo with friends, you won´t be disappointed.
+Whether you are an experienced photographer searching for the perfect shot, or just hoping for an unforgettable photo with friends, you will not be disappointed.
 Not bringing a camera?
-Watching the sunrise through Ollantaytambo´s ancient “Sun Gate” is still an unforgettable experience not to be missed!
+Watching the sunrise through Ollantaytambo’s ancient “Sun Gate” is still an unforgettable experience not to be missed!

 3. Hands-On History.

 The Cachicata Trek passes through many fascinating sites of historical significance, including the Sun Gate, the moon temple at Choquequilla, the Q’orimarca ruins, an Inca quarry, and more.
 With your guide, you will be able to enter and explore these former glories of the Inca culture, discovering their magic for yourself as you climb past former palaces, intact altars, and mystic carvings.